twjudson/aata/README.txt

 GDL licensed textbook
 Source distribution README

+This is the source distribution for the textbook.
+Most of this file describs how to create the book in different formats.

 To create this text from the source requires a standard installation of TeX/LaTeX, such as TeXLive, teTeX, MikTeX or TeXShop.